rspandey/RepData_PeerAssessment1/PA1_template.md

 Totalmissingvals <- sum(is.na(data$steps))
 ```

+The total number of missing values are 2304.

 ### Strategy for filling in all of the missing values in the dataset

+To populate missing values, we choose to replace them with the mean value at the same interval across days.
+In most of the cases the median is a better centrality measure than mean, but in our case the total median is not much far away from total mean, and probably we can make the mean and median meets.

+We create a function missingfill(actdata, stprinterval) which the data arguement is the rdata data frame and pervalue arguement is the StepsPerInterval data frame.

 ```r
 missingfill <- function(actdata, stprinterval) {